dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 ---
 ## Introduction
 I put my UX writing skills to the test with Ryan Farrell’s [Daily UX Writing Challenges](https://dailyuxwriting.com/).
 The following is a sample of responses that I mocked up in Figma.
-I found some of the character limits needlessly confining and unrealistic.
-Brevity at the cost of clarity and usability is a UX no-no. Nevertheless, whenever I flouted character limits, I provided two solutions: one within the limits and a longer version that I deemed more user-friendly.

 ## Flight Cancellation Message
 ### Scenario